ROBROICH/SAP_AND_AZURE_TEAMS_DEMO/README.md

 Mandatory:

-For implementing the demo, a user for the SAP community is required and can be registered [here](https://www.sap.com/community/resources/registration-and-profile.html).
+For implementing the demo an user for the SAP community is required and can be registered [here](https://www.sap.com/community/resources/registration-and-profile.html).

 This SAP community user is the prerequisite to register a [E5](https://blogs.sap.com/2017/12/05/new-sap-gateway-demo-system-available/) demo system user.